-The Department of Urban Planning Engineering at An-Najah National University was founded in the academic year 2011/2012 and is the first department in the Palestinian universities.
+The Program of Urban Planning Engineering at An-Najah National University was founded in the academic year 2011/2012 and is the first program in the Palestinian universities.

 Urban planning is defined as a tool to achieve the public interest, for all sectors and categories of society, through the development of perceptions and visions of desirable and preferred future conditions, concerning the organization of physical development (urban and rural) and the distribution of various land uses and activities in the right place at the right time, in order to achieve sustainable development, and also the balance between strategic visions, aspirations and desires, and the determinants of real resources and capabilities, within a clear and binding legislative framework, and through specific processes and procedures, and to coordinate and ensure the active community participation.

 Engineering in general is a human science, provides suitable environment for human being to live within a defined context(a room or building or villa or mansion or neighborhood or city, etc.) that meets his needs,which depends entirely on the human scaleand proportions as well as on his movement, direction, and requirements.That's what the architect does when designinga housing unit.